WPezClasses/wp-ezclasses-docs-getting-started/README.md

 Choice, control and community are important elements in the WPezClasses DNA.

-Choice means you only have to clone what you need.
+**Choice** means you only have to clone what you need.
 Nothing more and nothing less.
 Otherwise, as they say, "Mo' code.
 Mo' problems."
 Bloat, even out of the way and unused bloat is still bloat.
+And one dev's "I want it all" is another dev's "I have bloat."

-Control means if two different classes are updated and you're really only interested in one of those updates then that one class is all you need to update.
+**Control** means if two different classes are updated and you're really only interested in one of those updates then that one class is all you need to update.
-We didn't want to add friction and force anyone to do anything.
+Single repos mitigates friction and doesn't force anyone to do anything.

-Community means anyone outside of this WPezClasses GitHub organization can develop and share classes that are "WPezClasses compatible."
+**Community** means anyone outside of this WPezClasses GitHub organization can develop and share classes that are "WPezClasses compatible."
 That is, they follow the naming convention and (possibly) lean on ezcore or other classes in the framework.
 In short, the lack of a single plugin keeps possibilities as open as possible.

 Yes, the multi-repo approach makes the setup somewhat awkward.
 But it's worth it.
 In the end you gain choice over what you use, control over when you update it,